kuawi/HTML-CSS-Capstone-Project/README.md

 # HTML and CSS Capstone Project

-> This project is about building a website following [this design](https://www.behance.net/gallery/24796463/ZATTIX) but choosing a different topic, using customized content.
-The choosen topic was an audio book store, for that, the content of [this websie](https://www.audiobooks.com/) was used.
+> This project is about building a website following [this design](https://www.behance.net/gallery/24796463/ZATTIX) but choosing a thematic and using customized content.
+The thematic chosen was an audio book store, for that, the content of this [website](https://www.audiobooks.com) was used.

 ## Built With